star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 * Add Support for Star mC-Print3 and mC-Print2 printer ranges

 == Changelog ==

+= 2.0.1 =
+* Do not print any blank lines if the items footer text is empty
+* Add some mailchimp metadata key names to the defailt exclusions list
+* Change the timing for registering settings, to avoid reported issue with accessing settings with their default value.
+* Remove all settings when uninstalled

 = 2.0.0 =
 * Make printing trigger method user configurable